-We classify the fitting GRB data according to the following characteristics.
-First we determined if the GRB data has oscillation pattern or not.
+We classify the fitted GRB data according to the following characteristics.
+First, we determine if the GRB data has an oscillation pattern or not.
 Because the oscillation is caused by the lensing effect, it should be possible to determine by $\bar{\mu}$.
-We used the first local minimum of $\bar{\mu}$ to determine whether there is an oscillation for GRB lensing.
-Since $\bar{\mu} \to 1$ in low energy, if the local minimum is less than $1$, we classify it as oscillation pattern shown in left panel of Fig.~\ref{fig:6}.
-The oscillation pattern associates with $y_{0}$.
-Those GRBs with oscillation pattern have larger $y_{0}$. $y_{0}$ parameter characterizes the geometric configuration of the source, the lens, and the observer.
-For example $y_{0}=0$, these three objects are collinear.
-Thus, an oscillation pattern corresponding to a larger $y_{0}$ implies that the lens must lies slightly off the line of sight between the observer and the source.
-Conversely, the smaller $y_{0}$ has larger $\bar{\mu}$ at large energy.
-Because smaller $y_{0}$ indicates that the source, the lens, and the observer are nearly aligned, then the lens can deflect a larger fraction of photons toward the observer in a coherent phase.
-Once we classified the GRB data with (without) oscillation pattern in Table~\ref{tab:label1}-\ref{tab:label3} (Table~\ref{tab:label4}-\ref{tab:label6}).
-We further divided the GRB data into three categories based on the goodness of fit, which will be discussed in a later section.
-We classify GRBs using the difference between two goodness of fit values: one obtained using the BAND model only, and the other obtained by considering the PBH lensing effect.
+We use the first local minimum of $\bar{\mu}$ to determine whether there is an oscillation in the GRB lensing signal.
+Since $\bar{\mu} \to 1$ at low energies, if the local minimum is less than $1$, we classify it as an oscillation pattern shown in the left panel of Fig.~\ref{fig:6}.
+The oscillation pattern is associated with $y_{0}$.
+Those GRBs with an oscillation pattern have a larger $y_{0}$.
+The $y_{0}$ parameter characterizes the geometric configuration of the source, the lens, and the observer.
+For example, if $y_{0}=0$, these three objects are collinear.
+Thus, an oscillation pattern corresponding to a larger $y_{0}$ implies that the lens must lie slightly off the line of sight between the observer and the source.
+Conversely, a smaller $y_{0}$ leads to a larger $\bar{\mu}$ at high energies.
+Because a smaller $y_{0}$ indicates that the source, the lens, and the observer are nearly aligned, the lens can deflect a larger fraction of photons toward the observer in a coherent phase.
+Once we classify the GRB data with (without) an oscillation pattern in Tables~\ref{tab:label1}-\ref{tab:label3} (Tables~\ref{tab:label4}-\ref{tab:label6}), we further divide the GRB data into three categories based on the goodness of fit, which will be discussed in a later section.
+We classify GRBs using the difference between two goodness-of-fit values: one obtained using the BAND model only, and the other obtained by considering the PBH lensing effect.
 We consider three scenarios based on the difference in goodness of fit between the two models: \begin{itemize} \item [1.]
-The goodness of fit of the BAND model exceeds the one of the PBH lensing more than $0.05$, \textit{i.e.}, Table~\ref{tab:label1} and Table~\ref{tab:label4}. \item [2.]
-The goodness of fit of the BAND model exceeds the one of the PBH lensing less than $0.05$, \textit{i.e.}, Table~\ref{tab:label2} and Table~\ref{tab:label5}. \item [3.]
-The goodness of fit of the BAND model is smaller than the goodness of fit of the PBH lensing, \textit{i.e.}, Table~\ref{tab:label3} and Table~\ref{tab:label6}. \end{itemize}
+The goodness of fit of the BAND model exceeds that of the PBH lensing by more than $0.05$, \textit{i.e.}, as shown in Table~\ref{tab:label1} and Table~\ref{tab:label4}. \item [2.]
+The goodness of fit of the BAND model exceeds that of the PBH lensing by less than $0.05$, \textit{i.e.}, as shown in Table~\ref{tab:label2} and Table~\ref{tab:label5}. \item [3.]
+The goodness of fit of the BAND model is smaller than the goodness of fit of the PBH lensing, \textit{i.e.}, as shown in Table~\ref{tab:label3} and Table~\ref{tab:label6}. \end{itemize}